jc-gt3rs/muralla/README.md

 * **Zero-Bandwidth Scoring:** The pronunciation scoring engine will run entirely locally on-device.
 No audio recordings will ever be uploaded.
 * **Smart Caching:** Dictionary lookups and TTS audio chunks will be cached in `localStorage` and session states.
 * **App Shell Architecture:** We will configure the project as a Progressive Web Application (PWA) cacheable by service workers for near-instant repeat loading.

+---

+## 🤖 AI Usage
+To accelerate our development and ensure high-quality implementation during the hackathon, we utilized AI tools in a clean, structured workflow:
+* **Claude:** Utilized for conceptual ideation, refining accessibility features, and structuring the initial project documentation and UI/UX design plans.
+* **Antigravity AI:** Integrated as an agentic coding assistant to rapidly scaffold the application, implement styling, and manage project architecture.
+This allowed us to iterate quickly on components and seamlessly draft our documentation.